-- Pituitary gland is also known as master gland because it controls the functioning of all other endocrine glands.
-Most hormones secreted by pituitary stimulate other glands to produce their hormones. - Antidiuretic hormone (ADH) or vasopressin Refer to sol.
-A. 3, (III. short answer type questions) - 4.
-Hormones are chemical secretions secreted by specific endocrine glands, which are carried by blood to the target organs elsewhere in the body to stimulate a specific activity.
+- 2. Pituitary gland is also known as master gland because it controls the functioning of all other endocrine glands.
+Most hormones secreted by pituitary stimulate other glands to produce their hormones. - Antidiuretic hormone (ADH) or vasopressin Diabetes mellitus is caused by undersecretion of insulin hormone.